shinokada/svelte-heros-v2/README.md

 <AcademicCap />
 ```

-If you are TypeScript user, install **typescript version 5.0.0 or above**.
+If you are a TypeScript user, install **typescript version 5.0.0 or above**.

 As of March 2023, the `typescript@beta` version is available: